samarabbas/temporal-documentation-legacy/docs/11_search.md

 - Memo can support all data types because it is not indexed.
 Search attributes only support basic data types (including String, Int, Float, Bool, Datetime) because it is indexed by Elasticsearch.
 - Memo does not restrict on key names.
 Search attributes require that keys are allowlisted before using them because Elasticsearch has a limit on indexed keys.
-- Memo doesn't require Cadence clusters to depend on Elasticsearch while search attributes only works with Elasticsearch.
+- Memo doesn't require Temporal clusters to depend on Elasticsearch while search attributes only works with Elasticsearch.

 ## Search Attributes (Go Client Usage)

-When using the Cadence Go client, provide key-value pairs as SearchAttributes in [StartWorkflowOptions](https://godoc.org/go.uber.org/cadence/internal#StartWorkflowOptions).
+When using the Temporal Go client, provide key-value pairs as SearchAttributes in [StartWorkflowOptions](https://godoc.org/go.uber.org/cadence/internal#StartWorkflowOptions).

-SearchAttributes is `map[string]interface{}` where the keys need to be allowlisted so that Cadence knows the attribute key name and value type.
+SearchAttributes is `map[string]interface{}` where the keys need to be allowlisted so that Temporal knows the attribute key name and value type.
 The value provided in the map must be the same type as registered.

 ### Allow Listing Search Attributes